MezMerrit/AU-School-Handwriting-Fonts/README.md

 ## Bugs & Improvements ##

-These fonts are the result of a collaborative project, where you are invited to discuss issues and even contribute to their ongoing development.
+These fonts are the result of a collaborative project, where you are invited to discuss issues and even contribute to their ongoing development by way of suggestions.

 If you find a problem with a font file or have a request for the future development of its cursive counterpart, [please create a new issue in this project's issue tracker](https://github.com/MezMerrit/AU-School-Handwriting-Fonts/issues "Go to the issue tracker").

-##
+## Future Development ##

+The full cursive counterparts (for years 4-5 onward) will be developed in due course, using a different software package designed specifically for cursive fonts in school/teaching environments.

 - - - -